-- If everything is "infinite precision", then there isn't too much to worry about.
+- If everything is "infinite precision", then there isn't too much to worry about (except real-time considerations)

 - Finite precision raises some issues:

 - Precision:

 - How is the input signal quantized?

 - How is the output signal quantized?

 - How are the filter coefficients quantized?

 - How are intermediate results (products, sums) quantized/stored?

 - "Realization Structure"

 - In what order should we do the calculations?